jeanbaptiste/textilo/README.md

-### textilo
+# textilo
-free hardware electronic textile sound platform ( based on NE555 oscillator )
+free hardware electronic textile platform ( based on NE555 ) -- All code in GPLv2 & content in Creative Commons CC0 & CC-BY-SA 4.0.

 ## 10 steps to assemble a textilo soft electronic board